zchi88/LibDetector/README.md

 ### KNOWN ISSUES
-Some APK's have class files that conincide with reserved keywords of the Windows OS (such as "con" or "aux").
+Some APK's have class files that coincide with reserved keywords of the Windows OS (such as "con" or "aux").
 Therefore, running the tool on a Windows machine will throw a ```FileNotFoundException``` when it comes across such files, because it cannot create the class file on the disk when it tries to extract out the class files from the APK.
 The result is that for these APK's, the tool may partially extract out valid class files before it runs into this error, at which point the APK will get skipped for the library scan.